See how I transformed a flush mount fixture in our camper into a beautiful DIY wood bead chandelier with this ceiling light DIY $7 boho makeover!

 I love how they add texture and a bit of boho glam style to our camper.
 They only cost me $7 to make, and I’m liking how they’re holding up in the RV so far!

-I used my Cricut to cut the cardboard templates, and you can access my Cricut design file here if you want to do the same.
+I used my Cricut to cut the cardboard templates.
+You can access my Cricut design file here if you want to do the same.
 Alter the size of the template and material you cut to suit your fixture.

-You could also use different materials to make the rings the beads attach to.
-Some other ideas are embroidery hoops (drill holes in them) or metal rings (wrap the macrame cord around them).
+You could also use different materials to make the outer hoops and inner circle that the beads attach to.
+Some other ideas are embroidery hoops or quilting hoops (drill holes in them) or metal rings (wrap the macrame cord around them).

-You could also vary the way you attach the beads to the metal fixure dependent on your situation.
-I used Gorilla hot glue sticks for the camper, but you could also screw the beads directly to the fixture.
+Vary the way you attach the beads to the metal fixture dependent on your situation.
+I used Gorilla hot glue sticks for the camper, but you could also screw the string of beads directly to the fixture.
 The options are endless!

-I think these DIY boho beaded light fixtures turned out pretty great for only 7 dollars, and they’d be easy to change out if I ever tire of them.
+I think these DIY boho beaded light fixtures turned out fabulously for only 7 dollars, and they’d be easy to change out if I ever tire of them.

 I can’t wait to share more of our camper renovation with you soon!
 The main room is almost complete and it’s looking so fresh and fun.

-Tell me: What do you think of this DIY boho insired light fixture upcycle?
+Tell me: What do you think of this DIY wood bead chandelier?